sougata-ub/saha-bari-kali-pujo/README.md

 ### Aspect 3: Kali as the Primordial Power that Flows through Us
 At this level, Kali is no longer just an external goddess or even the power of Shiva.
 She is the primordial pulse that keeps the universe alive.
 Shakti is the unseen rhythm of existence, the force by which the unmanifest becomes manifest.
 The rising sun, the beating of your heart, the birth and death of stars - all dance to Her rhythm.
 The same energy that spins galaxies also hums within your spine as [Prana](https://en.wikipedia.org/wiki/Prana).
 Every thought that flashes across your mind, every surge of emotion, every act of creation or destruction - all are movements of Shakti.
 She is the power that makes perception possible, the background vibration that turns pure consciousness into experience.
 When you feel inspired, when you love deeply, when you suffer and still rise again - that's Her too.
 Shakti is not "out there"; She's the current that flows through everything that is.
 According to [Samkhya Philosophy](https://en.wikipedia.org/wiki/Samkhya), She is Mūla-Prakṛti, the first cause.
 In [Advaita Vedanta](https://en.wikipedia.org/wiki/Advaita_Vedanta), She is [Maya-Shakti](https://en.wikipedia.org/wiki/Maya_(religion)#Hinduism), the dynamic nature of [Nirguna Brahman](https://www.bbc.co.uk/bitesize/guides/zrf6pbk/revision/2) - pure stillness appearing as motion.
 Kali is that very motion - timeless energy taking form as time itself.
 As mentioned in the 4th and 8th mantras of the Devi Sukta (Ṛgveda: X.125):
-> mayā so annam-atti yo vipaśyati yaḥ prāṇiti ya īṃ śṛṇotyuktam | amantavo māṃ ta upa kṣiyanti śrudhi-śruta śraddhivaṃ te vadāmi ॥ 4
+> mayā so annam-atti yo vipaśyati yaḥ prāṇiti ya īṃ śṛṇotyuktam, amantavo māṃ ta upa kṣiyanti śrudhi-śruta śraddhivaṃ te vadāmi ॥ 4
 >
 >_(Meaning: He who eats food, sees, breathes, and hears that is spoken, does so through me.
 Those who are ignorant of me perish.
 You, who have ears, listen — I tell you that which is deserving of Śraddhā.)_

-> aham-eva vāta-iva pra vāmy-ārabhamāṇā bhuvanāni viśvā | paro divā para enā pṛthivyaitāvatī mahinā saṃ babhūva ॥ 8
+> aham-eva vāta-iva pra vāmy-ārabhamāṇā bhuvanāni viśvā, paro divā para enā pṛthivyaitāvatī mahinā saṃ babhūva ॥ 8
 >
 > _(Meaning: Like the wind that blows, I set in motion all the created things.
 I am beyond the sky and the earth and I have become all this, in my own splendour.)_